cliffordjorgensen/liri-node-app/README.md

 User is prompted for relevant input based on menu selection.

-selected operation response is displayed for the user
+selected operation response data is displayed for the user